The Minimal Configuration Interpretation (MCI) of Quantum Mechanics (goes hand-in-hand with my UFGTG paper):

 - Constrained by total energy E_total = constant

-d(Ψ₁,Ψ₂) = ∫|Ψ₁(x) – Ψ₂(x)|²dx
+- Characterized by metric: d(Ψ₁,Ψ₂) = ∫|Ψ₁(x) – Ψ₂(x)|²dx

-P(Ψn+1|Ψn) = Z⁻¹exp[-(ΔE – TΔS)/k]
+- P(Ψn+1|Ψn) = Z⁻¹exp[-(ΔE – TΔS)/k] for thermal/measurement processes Where:

-– Z is partition function ensuring normalization
+- Z is the partition function ensuring normalization

 - ΔE is energy difference between configurations